Domestic Violence Statistics To Know

 Domestic violence can impact people and families long-term

-Sometimes, the best way to understand topics like domestic violence is to simply look at the numbers.
+Sometimes, the best way to understand topics like domestic violence and sexual violence is to simply look at the numbers.
 The U.S. domestic violence statistics can be startling to most people, and they might change the way you think about it.
 The numbers below might be helpful in illustrating how prevalent domestic violence is and its far-reaching impacts on society.
+For additional resources about intimate partner and sexual violence, consider visiting the National Domestic Violence Hotline website.
+The Domestic Violence Hotline is a national center that helps victims or potential victims of domestic abuse.
+While the service is aimed at adults in abusive relationships, it can also direct you to resources to assist children who may be experiencing child abuse.

 Domestic violence statistics